100Automations/true-github-contributors/readme.md

 Every user object will have additional endpoints that can give more data about each contributor, as well as a `contribution` property that represents the number of contributions a user has made to a repository or organization.

 ## API
+### Versions/Updates
+#### Version `1.0.1` Changes
+- Endpoints that fetch any sort of commit contributions supply an empty array if a repository is empty instead of throwing an error.

 ### Configuration
 As mentioned previously, this mixin is an extension of GitHub's [octokit/rest.js](https://octokit.github.io/rest.js/v18/) API Client.
 In order to use the features of this mixin, the octokit/rest.js package is required.
 ```javascript